-The CPC7592 provides, when switching from the ringing state to the talk state, the ability to control the release timing of the ringing switches SW3 and SW4 relative to the state of the switches SW1 and SW2 using simple TTL logic-level inputs.
+The CPC7593 provides, when switching from the ringing state to the talk state, the ability to control the release timing of the ringing switches SW3 and SW4 relative to the state of the break switches SW1 and SW2 using simple TTL logic-level inputs.
 The two available techniques are referred to as make-before-break and break-before-make operation.
-When the break switch contacts of SW1 and SW2 are closed (made) before the ringing switch contacts of SW3 and SW4 are opened (broken), this is referred to as make-before-break operation.
+When the switch contacts of SW1 and SW2 are closed (made) before the ringing switch contacts of SW3 and SW4 are opened (broken), this is referred to as make-before-break operation.
 Break-before-make operation occurs when the ringing contacts of SW3 and SW4 are opened (broken) before the switch contacts of SW1 and SW2 are closed (made).
-With the CPC7592, make-before-break and break-before-make operations can easily be accomplished by applying the proper sequence of logic-level inputs to the device.
+With the CPC7593, make-before-break and break-before-make operations can easily be accomplished by applying the proper sequence of logic-level inputs to the device.

-The logic sequences for either mode of operation are provided in ["Make-Before-Break Ringing to Talk Transition Logic Sequence for All Versions" on page 13](#), ["Break-Before-Make Ringing to Talk Transition Logic](#)

-Sequence CPC7592xA/B" on page 14, and "Break-Before-Make Ringing to Talk Transition Logic Sequence for all Versions" on page 15.
-Logic states and input control settings are provided in "CPC7592xA and CPC7592xB Truth Table" on page 10 and "CPC7592xC Truth Table" on page 10.
+The logic sequences for either mode of operation are given in "[Make-Before-Break Operation Logic Table \(Ringing to Talk Transition\)](#)" on page 17, "[Break-Before-Make Operation Logic Table \(Ringing to Talk Transition\)](#)" on page 18 and "[Alternate Break-Before-Make Operation Logic Table \(Ringing to Talk Transition\)](#)" on page 19.
+Logic states and explanations are shown in "[Truth Tables](#)" on page 14.

-2.3.3 Make-Before-Break Operation - All Versions
+2.3.3 Make-Before-Break Operation

 To use make-before-break operation, change the logic inputs from the ringing state directly to the talk state.
 Application of the talk state opens the ringing return switch, SW3, as the break switches SW1 and SW2 close.
 The ringing switch, SW4, remains closed until the next zero-crossing of the ringing current.
-While in the make-before-break state, ringing potentials in excess of the CPC7592 protection circuitry thresholds will be diverted away from the SLIC.
+While in the make-before-break state, ringing potentials in excess of the CPC7593 protection circuitry thresholds will be diverted away from the SLIC.

-Make-Before-Break Ringing to Talk Transition Logic Sequence for All Versions
+2.3.4 Make-Before-Break Operation Logic Table (Ringing to Talk Transition)

-State IN {RINGING} IN {TEST} LATCH T {SD} Timing Break Switches Ringing Return Switch (SW3) Ringing Switch (SW4) Test Switches Ringing 1 0 - Off On On Off Make-before-break 0 0 0 Z SW4 waiting for next zero-current crossing to turn off.
+State IN RINGING IN TESTin IN TESTout Latch T SD Timing Break Switches Ringing Return Switch (SW3) Ringing Switch (SW4) Test Switches Ringing 1 0 0 - Off On On Off Make-Before-Break 0 0 0 0 Z SW4 waiting for next zero-current crossing to turn off.
 Maximum time is one-half of the ringing cycle.
-In this transition state current limited by the dc break switch current limit value will be sourced from the ring node of the SLIC.
-On Off On Off Talk 0 0 Zero-cross current has occurred On Off Off Off
+In this transition state, current that is limited to the break switch dc current limit value will be sourced from the ring node of the SLIC.
+On Off On Off Talk 0 0 0 Zero-cross current has occurred On Off Off Off

-2.3.4 Break-Before-Make Operation - CPC7592xA/B
+2.3.5 Break-Before-Make Operation

-Break-before-make operation of the CPC7592xA/B can be achieved using two different techniques.
+Break-before-make operation of the CPC7593 can be achieved using two different techniques.

-The first method uses manipulation of the IN{RINGING} and IN{TEST} logic inputs as shown in "Break-Before-Make Ringing to Talk Transition Logic Sequence CPC7592xA/B" on page 14.
+The first method uses manipulation of the (INRINGING, INTESTin, INTESTout) logic inputs as shown in "[Break-Before-Make Operation Logic Table \(Ringing to Talk Transition\)](#)" on page 18.

-1. At the end of the ringing state apply the all off state (1,1).
-This releases the ringing return switch (SW3) while the ringing switch (SW4) remains on, waiting for the next zero current event.
-2. Hold the all off state for at least one-half of a ringing cycle to assure that a zero crossing event occurs and that SW4, the ringing switch, has opened.
+1. At the end of the ringing state apply the all-off state (1,0,1).
+This releases the ringing return switch (SW3) while the ringing switch remains on waiting for the next zero current event.
+2. Hold the all-off state for at least one-half of a ringing cycle to assure that a zero crossing event occurs and that the ringing switch (SW4) has opened.
 3. Apply inputs for the next desired state.
-For the talk state, the inputs would be (0,0).
+For the talk state, the inputs would be (0,0,0).

-Break-before-make operation occurs when the ringing switches open before the break switches SW1 and SW2 close.
+Break-before-make operation occurs when the ringing switch opens before the break switches SW1 and SW2 close.

-Break-Before-Make Ringing to Talk Transition Logic Sequence CPC7592xA/B
+2.3.6 Break-Before-Make Operation Logic Table (Ringing to Talk Transition)